RooHTaylor/PHP-Course/Introduction to PHP.md

 ?>
 ```

-While elseif acts like “otherwise if”, else acts like just “otherwise”.
+While `elseif` acts like “otherwise if”, `else` acts like just “otherwise”.
 If this condition proves true, execute this code, otherwise if this condition proves true, execute this other code, otherwise execute that.

 ## Conditional Challenge ##

-Create a series of conditions using if, elseif, and else.
+Create a series of conditions using `if`, `elseif`, and `else`.
 For an extra challenge include variables.
 For a real challenge, try to validate data (i.e. confirm that a variable meets specific data requirements like being a number).

 ## User Defined Functions ##

 Let’s go back to functions.
 I mentioned earlier that functions can be user-defined.
-To define a function we simply write ‘function’ followed by the function name.
+To define a function we simply write `function` followed by the function name.
 Function names follow the same rules as other labels in PHP.
 A valid function name starts with a letter or underscore, followed by any number of letters, numbers, or underscores.
 Following the function name we have two parentheses.
 Inside those parentheses is where we would define any parameters for our function.
 We remember from our earlier discussion on functions; parameters are pieces of information that get passed to functions.
 For our example we will use one parameter `$text`.

 ``` {.php .numberLines}
 <?php